Home Appraisal Process in Canada.

 - Clear, descriptive photographs of the property and other similar homes.

 Home Inspection VS Home Appraisal

-A home inspection examines the home’s physical condition, from roof to foundation, to ensure that things are in working order.
+Inspection examines the home’s physical condition, from roof to foundation, to ensure that things are in working order.
 A home inspector cannot calculate a home’s value.
-On the other hand, home appraisers look at the property, the locality, and nearby comparable sale prices to arrive at an overall value.
+On the other hand, home appraisers look at the property, the locality, and nearby comparable sale prices to arrive at an overall deal.
 However, a home appraisal does not always accurately reflect the house’s condition.

 How Long Does it Take for a Home Appraisal?

 The home appraisal process takes about seven to ten days to complete.
-First, home appraisers visit the property and inspect the home’s interior and exterior.
+First, home appraisers visit the property and inspect the interior and exterior.
 Next, they measure the square footage and evaluate the home’s amenities and fixtures.
-In addition, appraisers look at comparable homes in the vicinity that have recently sold.
+In addition, appraisers look at comparable homes that have recently sold.

 The appraiser will not just walk through your house and examine every room; they will also take pictures.
 You do not have to accompany them during the entire on-site inspection but should be willing to answer any questions about your property.
-A report is presented once the physical inspection and comparison are complete, including details such as how the appraiser determined the home’s value and other factors considered.
+Once the physical examination and comparison are complete, a report is presented, including details such as how the appraiser determined the home’s value and other factors considered.
 The time it takes for the entire process depends on the complexity of the appraisal and the appraiser’s workload or schedule.